pingkai/HiFierWebDocusaurus/docs/tutorial-basics/connections.md

 1. Copying may require downloading data from the network, so copying is asynchronous and synchronous playback is not possible.
 2. Takes up double the storage space

-Currently, HiFier does not choose the solution of copying files.
+Currently, HiFier does not offer the option to copy files.
 In subsequent versions, if there is a good solution, it may be optimized.

 :::

 ## Imported Files

-This method is to add files directly to the program through the computer.
+This method involves adding files directly to the program through the computer.
 For how to add files, please refer to:

 **Windows**: https://support.apple.com/guide/itunes/itns32636/windows